How do I remove the restriction on port 25 from my EC2 instance?

 Amazon EC2 restricts traffic on port 25 of all EC2 instances by default, but you can request for this restriction to be removed.

-First, you must create a corresponding DNS A record:
+First, create a corresponding DNS A record:

 - If you're using Amazon Route 53 as your DNS service, either create a new resource record set that includes an A record, or update your existing resource record set to include a new A record.